 Strongarm Sport Calibrated Powerlifting Discs

 Precision steel with calibration plugs; accurate to within 10 grams of stated weight.
 Sold in sets only.
-Not IPF approved but the price per kilo is insane.
+Not IPF approved but the price per kilo is great on large sets.

 Strength Shop UK Slim Powerlifting Discs